2002 British Grand Prix: Background

 The 2002 British Grand Prix was the 10th of 17 Formula One races in the 2002 Formula One World Championship, held on 7 July 2002, at the 5.141 km Silverstone Circuit in England, United Kingdom.
 This was the 53rd British Grand Prix in the Formula One World Championship, which began in at Silverstone.
 Before the race, Ferrari's Michael Schumacher led the World Drivers' Championship with 76 championship points, 46 ahead of Williams's Ralf Schumacher and 49 in more than Juan Pablo Montoya.
 Michael Schumacher's teammate Rubens Barrichello and McLaren's David Coulthard were joint fourth with 26 championship points each.
 Ferrari led the World Constructors' Championship with 102 championship points, 45 ahead of Williams.
 McLaren were third with 37 championship points, with Renault fourth with 14 championship points, and Sauber fifth with nine.

-Following the on 23 June, in preparation for the British Grand Prix, the teams tested on various European racing tracks.
+Following the on 23 June, the teams tested on various European racing tracks to prepare for the British Grand Prix.
 Eight out of the eleven teams tested variously at the Circuit de Catalunya in Spain from 25 to 28 June.
 Coulthard was fastest on the first day.
 Renault's Jenson Button led on the second day, Coulthard's teammate Kimi Räikkönen lapped quickest on the third day.
 Alexander Wurz, McLaren's test driver, led on the final day.
 Ferrari also spent three days at the Monza Circuit in Italy with test driver Luciano Burti.
 The Italian team also spent four days at Italy's Mugello Circuit, joined by British American Racing (BAR) on the final two days.
 Ferrari test driver Luca Badoer spent the day at the Fiorano Circuit near Maranello.
 Toyota tested for three days with test driver Stéphane Sarrazin and race driver Allan McNish at France's Circuit Paul Ricard.

 Michael Schumacher had won six of the nine races this season and talked about his chances in the British Grand Prix, "I am looking forward to Silverstone.
 We did very good tests there with Rubens.
 We learnt a lot and can feel well prepared for the British Grand Prix."
 Barrichello anticipated changing weather conditions, but also expected to be competitive at Silverstone and looking forward to the Grand Prix.
 Montoya had qualified on pole position in the previous three races, but had retired each time.
 He predicted his car's Michelin tyres would be a determinant factor at Silverstone, adding, "I really feel like making up for the last three disappointing races after as many brilliant qualifying sessions, but the British Grand Prix promises to be a tough one."